tbarbette/npf/tests/README.md

-# Writing a testie file
+# Writing a *.npf* test script

 ## Sections

-The testie file is made of multiple sections, starting with a % like "%file CONFIG" which means that a file named CONFIG should be created with the content following the section header.
+The test script is made of multiple sections, starting with a % like "%file CONFIG" which means that a file named CONFIG should be created with the content following the section header.

 List of sections :
- * info : Information about what the testie does.
+ * info : Information about what the test script does.
 Usually the first line is the title and will be by default used as the graph title
  * config : Configuration options.
 See below.
  * variables : List of variables to define the matrix of parameters to try
  * script : Bash commands to execute, the heart of the test.
 Can be defined to run with a specific role, role are mapped to cluster nodes.
 See the cluster section below
  * init : Special script that run only once, before all other scripts (therefore, can be fought as an initialization script)
- * import : Import another testie and optionally under a given role.
-The repository comes with some "modules" testies intended for importation.
-They usually do specific tasks that we don't want to rewrite in all testie such as setting the cpu frequency, IP addresses for some NICs, ...
+ * import : Import another test script and optionally under a given role.
+The repository comes with some "modules" test scripts intended for importation.
+They usually do specific tasks that we don't want to rewrite in all test script such as setting the cpu frequency, IP addresses for some NICs, ...
- * include : A testie to be included inline, not as a sub-testie like import
+ * include : A test script to be included inline, not as a sub-test script like import
- * sendfile : Send a file that lies with the testie to the remote machine
+ * sendfile : Send a file that lies with the test script to the remote machine
- * require : A special script that tells if the testie can run.
-If any line produce a return code different than 0, the testie will not run
+ * require : A special script that tells if the test script can run.
+If any line produce a return code different than 0, the test script will not run
  * pyexit : A python script that will be executed after each tests (but only once after all runs), mainly to change or interpret the results

 ### Script